igoynawamreh/htmlcssjs/README.md

 ## Using Library Mode

 Create `index.lib.js` file in the `src` directory to create library.
-Now, the `htmlcssjs prod` command will produces `build/lib` directory.
+Now, the `htmlcssjs build` command will produces `build/lib` directory.

 By default, the library mode produces `ES` and `UMD` format.
 You can override the default config in [`htmlcssjs.config.js`](#htmlcssjsconfigjs) to change the formats: